jonmarkprice/McIlroy/README.md

 # McIlroy
-A postfix, point-free, purely functional pseudolanguage
+A postfix, point-free, purely functional program-builder named after Douglas McIlroy, inventor of the Unix pipeline, which the programs resemble.